Bensheim station: Entrance building

 The station building in 1845 was built to plans by Georg Moller in a neoclassical style on the eastern side of the line towards the city.
 The two-coloured facade of the two-storey, sandstone building had nine bay window around a central group of five windows.
 In 1900, the outer parts of the facade were replaced by two symmetrically arranged octagonal pavilions designed as porches with further lateral extensions.
 The eaves of the flat hip roof is decorated with a spiral scroll-like frieze (volute).
 After Florsheim station, it is the oldest completely preserved station building in Hesse.

-Plans

-There are plans for the Rhine-Neckar S-Bahn to run between Mannheim and Darmstadt over the Main-Neckar line by 2018, providing connections to the two nearest metropolitan areas of the Rhine-Neckar and the Rhine-Main every half-hour.
-These plans require the raising of the level of the platforms to the standard height of S-Bahn platforms (76 cm).
-It is also planned to renovate the station, at a cost of €7.5 million, including an extension of the platforms, so that even long-distance trains can stop at them.
-The station will also have lifts and escalators, making it accessible for the disabled.